Welcome

 Key Term: Overbreadth

-A law is overbroad if it prohibits a substantial amount of protected speech along with unprotected speech.
+A law is overbroad if it prohibits a substantial amount of protected speech along with unprotected speech, in relation to its plainly legitimate sweep.

 Key Term: Vagueness

-A law is unconstitutionally vague if persons of common intelligence must guess at its meaning.
+A law is unconstitutionally vague if persons of common intelligence must guess at its meaning and differ as to its application, risking arbitrary enforcement.

 Worked Example 1.1